Synthesio API Format

 Exceptions

-An attribute with the suffix _list_id SHOULD be an array of strings containing resource identifiers.
+.
+An attribute with this suffix SHOULD be an array of objects.

 Attributes